Markie Post: Career

-Prior to acting, Post worked on several game shows.
+Prior to acting, Post worked in the production staff on several game shows.
 She began her career with the production crew of the Tom Kennedy version of Split Second.
 She also served as associate producer of CBS's Double Dare and as a card dealer on NBC's Card Sharks.
 Later, after achieving fame as an actress, she played various game shows as a celebrity guest, including The Match Game-Hollywood Squares Hour, Super Password, The (New) $25,000 Pyramid, and The $100,000 Pyramid.
 She helped a contestant win the $100,000 grand prize in a November 1987 tournament episode of The $100,000 Pyramid.

-Post's early acting credits included a 1979 episode of Barnaby Jones and the pilot episode of Simon & Simon "Details at Eleven" in 1981, episode one of season two of The Greatest American Hero, two episodes of The A-Team as two different characters in the 1983 episode "The Only Church in Town" and the 1984 episode "Hot Styles", and The Love Boat.
-She appeared in the science-fiction series Buck Rogers in the 25th Century and as Diane Chambers' best friend in the sitcom Cheers, before eventually becoming a regular on the ABC action drama The Fall Guy.
-After The Fall Guy, she played Christine Sullivan on the 1980s television comedy series Night Court from the third season until the show's end.
+Post's early acting credits include a 1979 appearance as a red spandex wearing femme fatale in the science-fiction series Buck Rogers in the 25th Century.
+She also appeared on a 1979 episode of the detective show Barnaby Jones, on a 1980 episode of Eight is Enough, the pilot episode of Simon & Simon in 1981, the season two premiere of The Greatest American Hero, two episodes of The A-Team (as two different characters: the 1983 episode "The Only Church in Town" and the 1984 episode "Hot Styles"), and a guest spot on the popular ABC Saturday night romance drama The Love Boat.
+She appeared as Diane Chambers' best friend in the sitcom Cheers, before eventually becoming a regular on the ABC action drama The Fall Guy.
+She left The Fall Guy, for her most popular role as Christine Sullivan, the tightly wound public defender on the NBC TV comedy series Night Court; the character was the foil to John Laroquette's misogynistic assistant district attorney, Dan Fielding, and the eventual love interest for Judge Harry Stone (Harry Anderson).
+She remained with the show from the third season until the end in 1992.

 She played Georgie Anne Lahti Hartman on the comedy series Hearts Afire, co-starring John Ritter.
-Post also had regularly recurring guest-star roles on The District and on Scrubs as the mother of Dr. Elliot Reid.
+Post also had recurring guest-star roles on The District and on Scrubs as the mother of Dr. Elliot Reid.

 Her film credits include There's Something About Mary (1998), in which Post played Mary's mother.
 She played a call girl and dominatrix in the 1988 TV movie Tricks of the Trade opposite Cindy Williams, and a singer in Glitz with Jimmy Smits, based on the novel by Elmore Leonard.
 She also had a starring role in NBC's 1995 movie Visitors in the Night.
 She appeared as reporter Christine Merriweather in the 2007 improvisational comedy film (released in 2017) Cook Off!.
 She appeared in the 30 Rock episode "The One with the Cast of Night Court" playing herself when Harry Anderson, Charles Robinson, and she staged a mock reunion of the Night Court cast.

-Post was the voice of June Darby on the computer-animated robot superhero TV series Transformers: Prime.
+Post was the voice of June Darby on the animated robot superhero TV series Transformers: Prime.
 She appeared as recurring character Barbara 'Bunny' Fletcher in the first four seasons of Chicago P.D.